scott2b/api-first-example/README.md

 application is restarted.
 Although for developing convenience I am currently saving client credentials via dbm.

 ## Programmatic Client

 A CLI called tasks.py is provided to demonstrate API access.
 Use the client ID and secret available in the /apps section of the UI for a user.

+## Interactive Swagger docs

+The FastAPI Swagger UI is available at http://localhost:5000/docs.
+You will first need to authenticate in the web app (http://localhost:8000/login) in order to submit auth-required requests via Swagger.